rs-delve/rs-delve.github.io/_people/bryn-elesedy.md

 actionteam: true
 ---

-Bryn is a PhD student in Statistics at the University of Oxford.
+Bryn is a PhD student in Computer Science at the University of Oxford.